Jordan-Lee-Entertainment/elixire/docs/snowflakes.md

 # Snowflakes

-We use the same technique that Discord and Twitter utilize to generate IDs.
+We use the same technique that Discord and Twitter use to generate IDs.
 While these IDs are not truly sequential, they are unique and chronologically ordered.
 A snowflake functions as both a unique identifier and a timestamp.
 We find this to be convenient.

 ## Implementation details